yve-syyan/Hadoop_ConsumptionData/README.md

 # Data Preprocessing on Hadoop

+This project ingest the sales data from the data warehouse into the data lake and prepare it for analysis and consumption using Hadoop.
+Raw data has been stored in an S3 bucket.

 ## Table of Contents
 - [Background](#background)
 - [Install](#Install)
 - [Usage](#Usage)

-## Background

-This project ingest the sales data from the data warehouse into the data lake and prepare it for analysis and consumption using Hadoop.
-Raw data has been stored in an S3 bucket.

 ## Install